tfennelly/jenkins-js-samples/step-04-externalize-libs/README.md

 # Step 04 - Externalize Dependency Libraries (slim down)
-With `step-03-more-npm-packs`, we have a plugin using Modularized [CommonJS] style JavaScript, which is good.
-Using [CommonJS] means we can easily use any of the huge number of JavaScript packages available in the NPM registry.

-This is great, but one of the issues with `step-03-more-npm-packs` is that its [bundle] contains everything it needs, including jQuery, Bootstrap, Moment.js and anything else we might add.
-This results in a quite bloated `.js` [bundle] for `step-03-more-npm-packs` - roughly 300Kb.
-If a given Jenkins page loads multiple `.js` bundles like this, it will potentially result in multiple jQuery instances (and Bootstrap, Moment.js etc) being loaded.
-What we really want in this kind of situations is to have slimmer/lighter "App" bundles, all sharing the same jQuery etc.

-In `step-04-externalize-libs`, we build on top of <a href="../../../tree/master/step-03-more-npm-packs">step-03-more-npm-packs</a>, using [jenkins-js-modules] to load HPI bundled versions of [bootstrap-detached] and Moment.js.
+In this plugin (`step-04-externalize-libs`), we build on top of <a href="../../../tree/master/step-03-more-npm-packs">step-03-more-npm-packs</a>, changing it to load HPI bundled versions of [bootstrap-detached] and Moment.js.
 This means that `step-04-externalize-libs`s `.js` [bundle] will no longer include these dependencies and it's size will reduce to less than 30Kb (as opposed to 300Kb).
-Note that this change should not require app `.js` code changes.
-The only changes should be in how we build the app [bundle].

-[jenkins-js-libs] contains HPI bundled versions of [bootstrap-detached] etc. Browse around [jenkins-js-libs] and take note of what's currently available.
-We will be adding more over time.

 <p>
 <ol>